BWNC-code/PP5-Backend/README.md

 ### Reasons for JSON-Only Responses

-**Uniformity and Predictability**: JSON, being the standard data interchange format in modern web applications, provides a uniform structure for responses.
+--Uniformity and Predictability--: JSON, being the standard data interchange format in modern web applications, provides a uniform structure for responses.
 This consistency is crucial for the frontend to reliably parse and use the data.

-**Efficiency**: JSON is lightweight and easy to parse, which is especially beneficial for web applications that need to transmit data quickly over the internet.
+--Efficiency--: JSON is lightweight and easy to parse, which is especially beneficial for web applications that need to transmit data quickly over the internet.
 By sending only JSON data, we reduce the bandwidth usage and improve the performance of our API.

-**Frontend Compatibility**: Given that our frontend is built with React, which naturally handles JSON, this approach ensures maximum compatibility.
+--Frontend Compatibility--: Given that our frontend is built with React, which naturally handles JSON, this approach ensures maximum compatibility.
 React components can seamlessly integrate and manipulate JSON data for rendering and state management.

-**Simplicity in Client-Side Processing**: JSON data can be easily consumed by various client-side technologies.
+--Simplicity in Client-Side Processing--: JSON data can be easily consumed by various client-side technologies.
 By standardizing on JSON, we simplify the client-side processing, as there is no need to handle different data formats.

 ### Implementation in Django Settings